Ropuiliani: Death

+A 1924 response to an inquiry by Superintendent of South Lushai District Sairuma, son of Lalțhuama, explicitly identified Denlung as her burial place.

+The excavation of the Denlung grave site yielded artifacts consistent with historical records, specifically a ceramic cup and a charge sheet book, as documented in T.H.
+Lewin's diary entries from 1896.

+Conversely, the grave site excavated at Ralvawng is maintained by Thanhulha's descendants to be the burial location of Thanhulha and his wife, Ropuiliani's son and daughter-in-law, respectively.
+This further supports the claim that Ropuiliani herself was buried at Denlung.

 Aftermath

 After Ropuiliani's death, the little resistance led to the murder of many Mizo chiefs by the British.
 Not only her chiefdom's nine villages, but the whole of Lushai Hills came under the control of the British by 1895 and was formally declared as part of British India.

 In popular culture

 The inclusion of Ropuiliani's portrait at the Red Fort sparked mixed reactions, with TBC Lalvenchhunga celebrating it as a symbol of her valour against British colonialism, while critics like theologian Rca Jongte and concerned citizen F Lalramhluni argued that portraying her as an Indian freedom fighter misrepresents her resistance, which was to protect Mizo sovereignty, not India's independence.
 This criticism aligns with broader concerns over cultural assimilation by the RSS, as similar resistance emerged in Manipur where depictions of war hero Paona Brajabasi as an Indian freedom fighter led to protests and bans, and earlier opposition from Mizo student bodies to the classification of figures like Khuangchera as Indian freedom fighters, emphasizing that these warriors fought for their territories long before the concept of Indian independence existed.